ChrisW-priv/PersonalVault/notes/Span of vector space.md

 ---
-title: "Span of vector space"
+categories: []
 date: 2025-02-14
-description: ""
+description: No description provided.
 tags:
-  - "zettlekasten"
+- zettlekasten
-categories: []
+title: Span of vector space
 ---

 The set of all possible vectors that you can reach with a [Linear combination](Linear%20combination.md) of vectors.